danwessels/condition-editor/README.md

 - `npm run dev` - Start the development server
 - `npm run test` - Run the test suite

+## How It Works

+The application uses a mock datastore to simulate product data with properties and filtering capabilities.
+Users can:

+1. **Select a Property**: Choose from available product properties
+2. **Choose an Operator**: Pick an appropriate comparison operator based on property type
+3. **Set Values**: Enter or select values to see filtered results in real-time

+### Technical Approach

 ## Project Structure